Process requirement 3

 -

-It is clear that the consultations are characterised by two-way engagement, responsiveness, good faith, and continuity.
+It is clear that the consultations are characterised by two-way communication, responsiveness, good faith and continuity.

 -